 Die akustische Erforschung des Raumes Nr.1 (2011)

 Die Akustische Erforschung des Raumes Nr.1 is an installation which allows the spectator to experience the audible character of a room by means of a modified acoustic measurement method.
-In order to modify the procedure of the Impulse Response, I appointed the two most relevant aspects of it, which are the impulse-like sound and the swept sine wave.
-I decided to combine these.
-As a result the short sound of the sine wave will be triggered by a rhythm with the repeating sweep line as a guidance of the frequency value.
-The room will be excited with a rotating source emitting short sine waves.
+In order to modify the procedure of the Impulse Response, the two most relevant aspects of it, impulse-like sound and the swept sine wave, were appointed and combined.
+As a result the short sound of the sine wave is triggered by a rhythm with the repeating sweep line as a guidance of the frequency value.
+The room is excited with a rotating source emitting short sine waves.
 Each variously directed sine wave consists of only one frequency, so that the specific response spectrum of the room can be heard.
-At some case of sound parameter settings, the sound may be perceived as a pattern, each of the sounds will be difficult to distinguish from one another.
+In some case of sound parameter settings, the sound may be perceived as a pattern, each of the sounds will be difficult to distinguish from one another.
 Depending on the number of sine cycles and triggering rate, a sound may be triggered before the last sound ends.
 They may overlap on the time axis.
 This installation is a universal medium to reveal the acoustic character of a room and is meant to allow exploration of multiple spaces.
-Therefore room number 19 at Homebase Berlin is case number one.